collebrusco/tm4c-build-debug-nokeil/readme.md

 Embedded development historically has relied heavily on proprietary software development tools such like Keil which feel bloated and are not always supported on all major operating systems.
 Open On-Chip Debugger (OpenOCD) and other modern tools allow for more flexible configuration, feel snappier, let us use modern editors with language servers for code completion and syntax highlighting, and are maintained by active communities.

-This guide will walkthrough the steps necessary to set up VS Code for embedded development on the EK-TM4C123GXL Launchpad development board.
-I want to stress that it is by no means mandatory that you complete this, and I would suggest only proceeding if you have spare time, are proficient with the terminal, and would like to learn some new tools.
-These steps were completed on a fresh install of Ubuntu 24.04, but with minimal tweaks should be doable on macOS and (with WSL) Windows.
+This guide will walk through the steps necessary to set up VS Code for embedded development on the EK-TM4C123GXL Launchpad development board.
+I want to stress that it is by no means mandatory that you complete this, and I would suggest only proceeding if you have spare time, are comfortable with the terminal, and would like to learn some new tools.
+These steps were completed on a fresh install of Ubuntu 24.04, but with minimal tweaks should be doable on macOS and, with WSL, Windows.

 The end goal of this guide is to be able to use VS Code to build, flash, and debug our projects for the TM4C.
 We will still be using a lot of proprietary ARM software within VS Code for building our projects, and we will not be building from scratch with a custom linker script (though that would be another educational project!).